pzrsa/parsam.io/data/notes/shoe-dog.md

 - I found out that the first people you employ in your company and people you choose to be with for the lifespan of the business would be one of the most important decisions you make.
 Jeff, Bill, Penny (his wife) and many others were all important people who allowed him to stay running this company.
 - Made me want to improve upon negotiating and networking skills, most of the things and different tricks Phil did allowed the company to turn into this behemoth.
 - I started to watch more interviews that involve Phil himself, [like this by Stanford](https://www.youtube.com/watch?v=OHTosaWWKvg) (where he graduated from with a degree in Accounting) that explains his story as well.
-- Realised that sometimes it's healthy to give up, you shouldn't be too naive or ignorant about running your business when its not succeeding.
+- Realised that sometimes it's healthy to give up, you shouldn't be too naive or ignorant about running your business when it's not succeeding.
 Similar to what Derek Sivers says in Anything You Want:

 > We all have lots of ideas, creations, and projects.
 When you present one to the world and it’s not a hit, don’t keep pushing it as is.
 Instead, get back to improving and inventing.